dashenter/Honors24/README.md

 - input_video_path: Path to the input video you want to analyze.

 - output_video_path: Path where you want to save the analyzed video.

+- output_video_path_deepmtj: Path where you want to save the deepMTJ analyzed video.

 - bar_graph_video_path: Path where you want to save the bar graph video.

 - apo_model_path: Path to the APO model.

 - fasc_model_path: Path to the FASC model.

+- deepmtj_model_path: Path to the deepMTJ model.

 Follow all the comments made in this file.